Eldorado, Texas: Education

-The City of Eldorado is served by the Schleicher County Independent School District.
+The City of Eldorado is served by the Schleicher County Independent School District, as are all other parts of the county.
+The comprehensive high school is Eldorado High School.

-At the end of the 2007–2008 school year, the state of Texas ruled Eldorado High School as "academically unacceptable".
-In 2010, though, the school was determined to be "academically acceptable".
+All of Schleicher County is in the service area of Howard County Junior College District.

 Yearning for Zion Ranch

 Eldorado was the nearest city to the Yearning for Zion Ranch (YFZ Ranch), the headquarters of the Fundamentalist Church of Jesus Christ of Latter Day Saints headed by convicted sex offender felon Warren Jeffs.
 More than 400 children were removed from the compound in April 2008 by Texas Child Protective Services.
 Hundreds of children were taken into custody and temporarily placed into foster homes.
 The children were returned to their mothers shortly afterward.
 In 2018, the YFZ Ranch was sold off and closed.

 Media portrayals

 The movie El Dorado, starring John Wayne and Robert Mitchum, takes place in a fictional "El Dorado" during the late 1800s.
 The real town of Eldorado did not exist until 1895, well after the date of John Wayne's fictional adventure.
-Eldorado and The Eldorado Success were shown in the 2022 Netflix documentary "Keep Sweet: Pray and Obey" about the FLDS community.
+Eldorado and The Eldorado Success were shown in the 2022 Netflix documentary Keep Sweet: Pray and Obey about the FLDS community.